cooper-org/cooper/docs/source/optim.md

 The extragradient method {cite:p}`korpelevich1976extragradient` is a well-established approach for solving min-max optimization problems.
 It offers convergence for a broader class of problems compared to simultaneous or alternating gradient descent-ascent {cite:p}`gidel2018variational` and reduces oscillations in parameter updates.

-However, a key drawback of the extragradient method is its computational cost: it requires **two forward and backward passes per iteration** and additional memory to store a copy of the optimization variables.
-In other words, each iteration is twice as expensive as a standard gradient descent-ascent iteration.
+However, a key drawback of the extragradient method is its computational cost as it requires **two forward and backward passes per iteration** and additional memory to store a copy of the optimization variables.
+In other words, each iteration is twice as expensive as a simultaneous gradient descent-ascent iteration.

 This approach is implemented in the {py:class}`~cooper.optim.constrained_optimizers.ExtrapolationConstrainedOptimizer` class.